Umami Pot

 Instructions

-• Snap off the ends of snow peas and remove the strings that run along the seam of each pod.
+• Snap off the ends of the snow peas and remove the strings running along the seams of each pod.

-• Crack eggs into a bowl and beat them.
+• Crack the eggs into a bowl and beat them.

-• Put dashi, mirin, and soy sauce in a pot and bring it to a boil.
+• Add dashi, mirin, and soy sauce to a pot and bring it to a boil.
 Once boiling, add the snow peas and simmer over medium heat for 3 minutes.

-• Pour the beaten eggs into the pot, ensuring even distribution.
-Then, cook them until they are partially set with a loose texture.
-At this point, as the eggs start to solidify, beginning at the edges of the pot, it is advisable to occasionally move the cooked portions toward the center for even cooking.
+• Pour the beaten eggs into the pot, ensuring they are evenly distributed, and cook until partially set but still loose.
+At this point, as the eggs start to set around the edges of the pot, it is best to occasionally push the cooked portions toward the center for even cooking.

-• Cover the pot, turn off the heat, and let it steam for a few minutes.
+• Cover the pot, turn off the heat, and let it steam for a few minutes using the residual heat.

 Notes